Rolling Forecasts: A Guide vs. Traditional Budgeting

 Modern finance teams need a more agile approach to planning than the traditional budgeting process.
 But is a rolling forecast the right alternative?
 Rolling forecasts are critical tools for agile finance—but they should work with annual plans, not completely replace them.

-The 2020 pandemic shined a massive spotlight on at least one trend in finance—the need to adopt a rolling forecast for planning and budgeting.
+So far, the early 2020s have shined a massive spotlight on at least one trend in finance—the need to adopt a rolling forecast for planning and flexible budgeting.

-No matter how solid your plan felt going into the year, it almost certainly went out the window when the pandemic hit.
-We can hope that this kind of unexpected event is a once-in-a-lifetime occurrence, but the problem of inflexibility in annual planning remains.
+No matter how solid your plan felt going into this decade, it almost certainly went out the window when the pandemic hit, or when supply chains got derailed, the mass resignation struck, inflation rose to all-time highs, or when war broke out in Europe.
+We can hope that these kinds of unprecedented events are once-in-a-lifetime occurrences, but the problem of inflexibility in annual planning remains.

 The modern finance team has to be agile.
 But annual plans limit agility because they take a month to nail down and don’t adjust to changing market conditions.